 As this change happens, pushed by commitments to reduce CO2 emissions and our impact on the environment, SEAT is assuming greater responsibility and helping accelerate the change towards a low carbon future.

-The el-Born concept car is the first SEAT that has been conceived as an electric vehicle and it is scheduled for market launch in 2020.
+The el-Born concept car is the first SEAT that has been conceived as an electric vehicle and it is scheduled for market launch later this year (2020).
 SEAT will be the Volkswagen Group’s second brand to make a model on the MEB platform, whose assembly line is set to turn out a new generation of vehicles based on the market’s most advanced electric and connectivity technology.

-With a practical range of between 300 and 420km thanks to its 58 kWh battery, this vehicle is ready to travel beyond urban limits.
-The battery is compatible with direct current superchargers of 100 kW; thanks to this, the SEAT el-Born will take the energy needed for at least 260km in only 30 minutes.
+With a real-world range of up to 260 miles* thanks to its 62kWh battery, this new car is ready to travel beyond urban limits.
+The battery is compatible with direct current superchargers of 100kW which means the SEAT el-Born will take the energy needed for at least 160 miles in only 30 minutes.